kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 Accessing data using oAuth

 ### Course Description:
 Using oAuth to access data from a popular site such as Strava inside an iOS application

 TH - Intro
 ------------
 Hi everybody, this is Spiro.
-Today we’re going to explore using oAuth to integrate third party data into an iOS mobile app with updates using an API.
+Today we’re going to explore using oAuth to integrate third party data into an iOS mobile app.

-In this screencast, we’ll leverage a popular athlete data tracking service called Strava – this will be our source of third party data.
-We’ll use the library oAuthSwift to integrate the data from Strava into our own application.
+In our sample app, we’ll leverage a popular athlete data tracking service called Strava – this will be our source of third party data.
+We’ll use the popular library oAuthSwift to integrate the data from Strava into our own application.

-So let’s get started!
+Before we begin, I would like to thank Divyendu Singh for acting as the tech editor for this screencast.
+Don't forget to check him out on Twitter.
+OK, let's get started!

 CODING/SCREEN
 ------------
 [show AppConfig.swift.
 Create the file and put the starter info in there] side by side with Strava website

-First thing we’ll need to do is get permission to access the Strava API.
+The first thing we’ll need to do is get permission to access the Strava API from our app.

 From the Strava.com site we'll register an app and gather a few access keys and a client ID.
 There’s an AppConfig.swift file in our starter project to catalog this information.
 [show strava page where you sign up.
 And cut and paste the keys]

 We’ll fill in the appversion, the consumerKey, the consumerSecret, and finally the URL for the API to request activity data for the user.
-We’ll need to add a callback URL-- which I’ll explain later.
+We’ll also need to add a callback URL-- which I’ll explain later.
 For now, use your bundle identifier.
 In our case this is:

     'com.razeware.strava'